philsturgeon/phil.tech/source/2017-07-20-my-vision-for-a-perfect-world-in-api-specification.html.markdown

 Whilst wondering about getting green light to dig into contributing to these tools, I was sent [an article about the future of RAML](https://blogs.mulesoft.com/dev/api-dev/open-api-raml-better-together/).
 Basically RAML is getting out of the service modeling game, focusing instead on data modeling.
 This would place it as a competitor to JSON Schema, making it was less interesting to me.

-They were deciding to let the only remaining competitor handle service modeling: Open API.
+They were deciding to let the only remaining competitor handle service modeling: OpenAPI.

-## So What about Open API
+## So What about OpenAPI

-Open API (previously called Swagger) is a tool I've been actively avoiding for years.
+OpenAPI (previously called Swagger) is a tool I've been actively avoiding for years.
 I ran across it first via a PHP annotation-to-HTML based tool, and the specification was probably v1.2.
 I really didn't like the tool, the workflow, the [Swagger UI](https://swagger.io/swagger-ui/), or anything about it at all.

 That early negative association stuck with me for years, and I entirely ignored Swagger v2.0.
-Luckily these days "Open API" (the new name for Swagger) is a whole new world. v2.0 is loads better than v1.2, and whilst v2.0 requires some hacks to do anything useful (more on that in a second), the unfinished-but-imminent v3.0 is looking to solve the vast majority of issues in v2.0.
+Luckily these days "OpenAPI" (the new name for Swagger) is a whole new world. v2.0 is loads better than v1.2, and whilst v2.0 requires some hacks to do anything useful (more on that in a second), the unfinished-but-imminent v3.0 is looking to solve the vast majority of issues in v2.0.

 Luckily these days we can ignore Swagger UI (which still looks like it was designed by a developer who's really into RPC), and use one of these two amazing tools: [ReDoc](https://github.com/Rebilly/ReDoc) or [Spectacle](https://github.com/sourcey/spectacle).